How to keep a FinTwit account alive when your day job is 60 hours

 FinTwit is one of the highest-leverage career investments a working finance professional can make, and it's also one of the most realistic-time-budget-dependent.
 The accounts that compound are the ones whose owners figured out a sustainable weekly rhythm in month 2 and stuck with it.
 The accounts that go silent at month 4 are the ones that tried to run a full-time-creator cadence on a full-time-analyst calendar.

 Run the 4-hour budget.
 Cut what doesn't fit.
 Use voice-specific tools for the drafting step if you want to compress the math.
-If you want a tool that drafts in your voice without flattening you into the cliche set the broader FinTwit playbook covers, try VoiceMoat free for 7 days.
+If you want a tool that drafts in your style without flattening you into the cliche set the broader FinTwit playbook covers, try VoiceMoat free for 7 days.
 One specific time-budget caution: don't let the standard 30-replies-a-day playbook eat the 4 hours.
 The voice-first reply strategy covers why 5 to 10 substantive replies beats the high-volume version for a working professional.
 On the related question of how voice-first FinTwit creators monetize without competing head-to-head with the bigger accounts in the niche, earning money on X, voice-first covers why voice-fit creators don't have direct competitors.

 Want content that actually sounds like you?